Punjabi language: Grammar

 Punjabi has a canonical word order of SOV (subject–object–verb).
 Function words are largely postpositions marking grammatical case on a preceding nominal.

-Punjabi distinguishes two genders, two numbers, and six cases of direct, oblique, vocative, ablative, locative, and instrumental.
+Punjabi distinguishes two genders, two numbers, and six cases, direct, oblique, vocative, ablative, locative, and instrumental.
 The ablative occurs only in the singular, in free variation with oblique case plus ablative postposition, and the locative and instrumental are usually confined to set adverbial expressions.

 Adjectives, when declinable, are marked for the gender, number, and case of the nouns they qualify.
 There is also a T-V distinction.

 Upon the inflectional case is built a system of particles known as postpositions, which parallel English's prepositions.
 It is their use with a noun or verb that is what necessitates the noun or verb taking the oblique case, and it is with them that the locus of grammatical function or "case-marking" then lies.

 The Punjabi verbal system is largely structured around a combination of aspect and tense/mood.
 Like the nominal system, the Punjabi verb takes a single inflectional suffix, and is often followed by successive layers of elements like auxiliary verbs and postpositions to the right of the lexical base.